AST0008/sqlite_clone/README.md

-# sqlite_clone
+# MiniDB

 ## Description

-A simple SQLite-like database built in C with B-tree storage, supporting basic SQL operations (INSERT/SELECT) and persistent disk storage.
+A lightweight SQLite-inspired database engine built in C. It uses a B-tree storage structure and supports fundamental SQL operations like **INSERT** and **SELECT**, along with persistent disk storage through a custom file format.

 ## Features